publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–30.md

     (d) __Exemption authority__

-        The Commission, upon application made by any registered investment company, may by order exempt a specific transaction or transactions from the provisions of any rule or regulation made pursuant to subsection (e) of this section, if the Commission finds that such rule or regulation should not reasonably be applied to such transaction.
+        The Commission, upon application made by any registered investment company, may by order exempt a specific transaction or transactions from the provisions of any rule or regulation made pursuant to subsection (e), if the Commission finds that such rule or regulation should not reasonably be applied to such transaction.

 ([Aug.
 22, 1940, ch.
 686][/us/act/1940-08-22/ch686], title I, § 31, [54 Stat.
 838][/us/stat/54/838]; [Pub.
 L. 104–290, title II, § 207][/us/pl/104/290/s207], Oct.
 11, 1996, [110 Stat.
 3430][/us/stat/110/3430]; [Pub.
 L. 105–353, title III, § 301(c)(6)][/us/pl/105/353/s301/c/6], Nov.
 3, 1998, [112 Stat.
 3237][/us/stat/112/3237]; [Pub.
 L. 111–203, title IX][/us/pl/111/203], §§ 929I(b), 929Q(a), July 21, 2010, [124 Stat.
 1858][/us/stat/124/1858], 1865; [Pub.
 L. 111–257, § 1(b)][/us/pl/111/257/s1/b], Oct.
 5, 2010, [124 Stat.
 2646][/us/stat/124/2646].)